Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-guides/rollup-guides/op-stack/local-deployment.md

 ---
 title: Local Deployment
+sidebar_position: 2
 ---

-# Deploying EigenDA OP Stack Locally
+# Local Deployment

 This guide will show you how to deploy an OP Stack rollup on a local Ethereum instance, using a local EigenDA instance for DA.